 Frankie’s – The entire family, including furry members, can nibble on New York-style pizza, falafel and housemade ice cream on Frankie’s outdoor patio.
 44951 Ukiah St., Mendocino, (707) 937-2436, frankiesmendocino.com.

 Luna Trattoria – This authentic Italian restaurant is tucked about a block away from Main Street in Mendocino.
-Behind its quirky yet cozy dining room and bar is a garden patio with colorful flowers, funky yard art and twinkle lights that will delight both human and dog guests alike.
+Behind its quirky yet cozy dining room and bar is a garden patio with colorful flowers, funky yard art and twinkling lights that will delight both human and dog guests alike.
 955 Ukiah St., Mendocino, (707) 962-3092.

 MacCallum House – A historic inn and restaurant, dogs are welcome to dine with their owners at the MacCallum House’s heated outdoor, wrap-around veranda for breakfast or dinner.
 Pets are also welcome to spend the night at the inn.
 45020 Albion St., Mendocino, (707) 937-0289, maccallumhouse.com.